-As part of its first major renovation since 1967, the Adler Planetarium enlisted Fabric Images, Inc., to engineer and construct a tensioned fabric space portal and gallery area for its new “Deep Space Adventure” exhibit.
+As part of its first major renovation since 1967, the Adler Planetarium partnered with Fabric Images, Inc., to engineer and construct a tensioned fabric space portal and gallery area for its new “Deep Space Adventure” exhibit.
 Located within the Clark Family Welcome Gallery and entryway, a futuristic, intelligently-illuminated tensioned fabric environment took form that introduces visitors into the Grainger Sky Theater.
 When opened to the public in July 2011, the experience was proclaimed as being “second only to actual space travel,” as it takes visitors on a tour of the universe.

-Vivid images of planets, stars, galaxies and other celestial objects are shown in the highest resolution and quality possible to evoke the feeling of being in deep space.
+Vivid images of planets, stars, galaxies, and other celestial objects are shown in the highest resolution and quality possible to evoke the feeling of being in deep space.
 The on-screen imagery expands beyond the traditional 180-degree dome and surrounds the visitors.
 Special lighting effects in the floor complete the 360-degree experience.

 To accommodate for the multimedia projections and interactive experiences, fabric selection was a critical aspect of the project.
 Along with this, other factors had to be considered….